Skip to content

 Only two things leave your machine:

-1. Chat messages — the text you send in the chat input, plus relevant vault notes that Atlas includes as context for the AI
+1. Chat messages — the text you send in the chat input, plus relevant vault snippets that Atlas includes as context for the AI

 2. Voice recordings — audio you record for speech-to-text transcription

-Everything else — your vault notes, CRM contacts, memory files, relationship graph — stays on your machine.
-It is never uploaded anywhere.
+Everything else — full vault notes, CRM contacts, memory files, relationship graph — stays on your machine.

 Yes.
 All local features work completely offline: